objectionary/try-phi/README.md

 Currently, steps **1** through **3** are mostly completed.

-After step 4, we can deploy this converter into `Try-phi` online interpreter.
+After step 4, we can deploy this converter into [try-phi](https://github.com/br4ch1st0chr0n3/try-phi) online interpreter.

 ## Our tools